nathsotomayor/simple_shell/README.md

  * Allowed editors: vi, vim, emacs
  * All your files will be compiled on `Ubuntu 14.04 LTS`
  * Your C programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall` `-Werror` `-Wextra` and `-pedantic`
+ * Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
+ * No more than 5 functions per file
+ * All your header files should be include guarded
- * Your shell should not have any memory leaks
+ * This shell should not have any memory leaks
  * Unless specified otherwise, your program must have the exact same output as `sh` (`/bin/sh`) as well as the exact same error output.
- * The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]`

 ### Allowed functions
 * `access` (man 2 access)
 * `chdir` (man 2 chdir)
 * `close` (man 2 close)